 Chrissy Houlahan is a military and business veteran on a mission to flip a U.S. House seat to the Democrats.
 She says opposition to President Donald Trump’s agenda drove her into the race for a U.S. House seat representing the 6th district of Pennsylvania, which has been held by Republican Rep. Ryan Costello since 2015.

-The district is now considered a toss up, after the Pennsylvania Supreme court redrew the district as part of a ruling that found Republican gerrymandering.
+The district is now considered more friendly to the Democrats, after the Pennsylvania Supreme court redrew the district as part of a ruling that found Republican gerrymandering.
 Hillary Clinton won the old district in 2016, and the Democratic Congressional Campaign Committee named it an initial target to flip in 2018.
-That means that Houlahan — if she wins the Democratic primary against Bob Dettore — would likely receive committee money and support, strengthening her chances.
-Though a newcomer to politics, her fundraising is already off to a strong start — she amassed $811,000 as of Sept.
-30 and then another $417,000 in the fourth quarter of 2017.
-She has been endorsed by fundraising powerhouse Emily’s List.
+That means that Houlahan, who ran uncontested in the Democratic primary after an early rival dropped out, will likely receive committee money and support, strengthening her chances.
+Though a newcomer to politics, her fundraising is already off to a strong start — she amassed $2.1 million as of April — and has been endorsed by fundraising powerhouse Emily’s List.

 Houlahan lives in Devon, Penn., with her husband, Bart, with whom she has two daughters, ages 22 and 24.
 She was raised by a Holocaust survivor father, who immigrated as a child and ultimately became a captain in the U.S. Navy.
 Her father’s military career meant the family moved often and, as a result, Houlahan grew up all over the country.
 She attended Stanford University on an ROTC scholarship, where she earned an engineering degree, and received a masters in technology and policy from the Massachusetts Institute of Technology.